RagnarB83/ash-documentation/docs/PySCF-interface.rst

 that can be combined with the geometry optimization, surface scans, NEB, numerical frequencies, MD and metadynamics features of ASH.
 Due to the nature of PySCF as a Python library (with an essentially unlimited number of options) it is difficult to extensively support every PySCF feature and ASH instead takes the approach of writing wrapper-code around the most useful options.
-If the use of special features inside PySCF are required it may be best to use PySCF directly (outside ASH).
+If the use of special features inside PySCF are required it may be best to use PySCF directly (outside ASH) or contact us about adding the feature in the ASH interface.

 **List of features:**

 - One can define DFT, TDDFT, coupled cluster, CASSCF calculations fairly easily with support for various options.
-- Control over special options such as BS-DFT, stability analysis, fractional occupationnoncollinear DFT (GHF/GKS), x2C relativistic Hamiltonians
+- Control over special options such as BS-DFT, stability analysis, fractional occupationnoncollinear DFT (GHF/GKS), x2C relativistic Hamiltonians.
+- Maximum overlap delta-SCF (OO-DFT) calculations for finding excited SCF states.
 - Coupled cluster with multiple orbital references.
 Frozen natural orbital option (FNO).
 - CASSCF starting orbital options: natural orbitals via MP2, CCSD and CCSD(T).
 Automatic CAS via DMET_CAS and AVAS.
 - Read and write checkpointfiles, Molden files and Cubefiles
 - PySCFTheory interface compatible with BlockTheory and DiceTheory interfaces for DMRG and stochastic heat-bath CI calculations.
 - Support for `LOSC PySCF plugin <https://github.com/Yang-Laboratory/losc>`_ and MCPDFT
 - Dispersion corrections (D3, D4, TS and MBD) via  `vdw-wrapper <https://github.com/ajz34/vdw>`_

 **Main limitations:**